A Function-Centric Perspective on Flat and Sharp Minima: Single-Objective Optimisation Functions

 Some functions drop off as we reach particular target losses.
 This happens because functions with more complicated landscapes, such as Beale and Rosenbrock, cannot exceed a train loss of 150 MSE.
 Less complex functions, such as the Sphere, can surpass this threshold.
 This supports our understanding that function complexity and solution geometry impact how easily a function can be fit.
 Less complex functions are more easily fit and tend to record lower sharpness values than complex functions, even when they achieve the same relative loss and generalisation gaps.
-As a result, it may be necessary to have better inductive biases for such complicated functions that are not captured under traditional initialisation strategies.
+Therefore, to improve optimisation outcomes for complex functions, it may be necessary to design or adopt inductive biases specifically tailored to their landscapes, rather than relying solely on traditional initialisation strategies.